Thomas Chaseland: New Zealand

 In 1824, Chaseland joined a sealing vessel headed for New Zealand.
 Upon arrival, he requested a discharge from the ship and at Rakiura, also known as Stewart Island.
 He became knowledgeable in the Maori language and partnered with a Maori woman named Puna, who was the daughter of a prominent chief named Koroko.
 He established a residence with Puna at Codfish Island.
 From this base, Chaseland worked as a whaler, sealer, whaling station manager and maritime pilot.

 Chaseland was shipwrecked several times and, on one of these occasions, had to navigate a small open boat many miles back to land.
-On another occasion, Chaseland's wife Puna helped carry him to safety after a vessel they were on floundered on rocks.
+On another occasion, Chaseland's wife Puna helped carry him to safety after a vessel they were on foundered on rocks.

 He was also involved in various skirmishes with Maori clans and is presumed to have taken part in a massacre of local villagers near Milford Sound.

 In the 1830s, Chaseland and Puna moved to the fjordlands of south-western South Island, where Chaseland became manager of the Preservation Inlet whaling station.
 By 1848, he had managed several other whaling stations in the area.
 In the 1850s, he became a maritime pilot in the region.

 In 1850, Puna died and Chaseland married a young Maori woman named Pakawhatu, with whom he had four children.